ucu-computer-science/UCU_Linux_Club/docs/arch_manual.md

 ```
 sps gnome-tweaks
 ```
-Download all extension and setup tweask as you see on screenshots from **screenshots** dir Also you can find themes, fonts and icons in **configs** dir (.themes, .icons, .fonts)
+Download all extension and setup tweask as you like

 Install VScode: `yay visual-studio-code-insiders`